ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 You should distinguish between an abstract sc-agent as some class of functional equivalent sc-agents described in the knowledge base and `ScAgent` as a C++ class that implements an API to work with abstract sc-agents in the knowledge base.

 This class can be used for all types of platform-dependent agents.
 Agents of this class react for events in the knowledge base, check the full initiation condition.
-If the check is successful, create, initiate and execute the action.
+If the check is successful, generate, initiate and execute the action.
 After that, they check full result condition.
 The example using this class is represented below.

 ```cpp
 // File my_agent.hpp